-The Head Teacher is responsible for reviewing and approving this behaviour policy (and supporting documents), and for tasking appropriate staff with key responsibilities with regards to behaviour, at his or her discretion.
+The Head Teacher is responsible for reviewing and approving this behaviour policy (and supporting documents).

 The Head Teacher will ensure that a positive learning environment encourages positive behaviour, and ensure that staff deal effectively with negative behaviour in line with agreed policies.